-In the West, we tend to notice our bodies when we’re ill, feel pain or tension, or occasionally feel the effects of exercise.
-As consumers, we tend to be more concerned about our body image, how we look from the outside, and much less about what’s going on inside.
-When you explore how the body works, even in a rudimentary way, it’s amazing how complex and sophisticated it is and how it all works.
+In the West, we tend to notice our bodies when we’re ill, feel pain or tension – or occasionally feel the effects of exercise.
+As consumers we tend to be more concerned about our body image; how we look from the outside, and much less about what’s going on inside.
+The way the body works, even in a rudimentary way, is amazingly complex and sophisticated.
 It’s also something many of us take for granted.
-For instance, there are some wonderful self-sustaining and inter-connected systems that transfer energy from our environment into our bodies – like the respiratory, circulatory and digestive systems, all working for us without conscious effort.
-Although you may be grateful for what’s in front of you to eat when was the last time you expressed gratitude for your digestive system?

 Share on Follow on